Global Fixed Income Compass

 What are the implications for market liquidity as highly accommodative monetary policy returns?

-Easy money is often associated with more liquidity, but I think it is important to realize that is in the economy.
+Easy money is often associated with more liquidity, but I think it is important to realise that is in the economy.
 With markets, what that often means is that central banks distort markets.
 They, through quantitative easing, buy a lot of the supply.
 And in fact, that reduces market liquidity.
 Now it is important to remember that does not mean markets always go down, illiquid doesn’t mean weak markets.
 Illiquid can also mean rising prices just as that buying distorts markets and pushes prices higher.
 But I think market liquidity remains very challenging in the coming year.

 You are going to have these volatile spikes in the market, both up and down.
 Be ready for those, but don’t overreact.
 I think it is quite easy to have fear overwhelm your decision making in these periods. but most of these you should really wade through and ask, “Is it a true shift in fundamentals or is it a market liquidity event?”
 If it is the latter, stay calm.